UniversityOfThePeople-Projects/CourseEnrollmentSystem/README.md

-**Course Enrollment and Grade Management System**
+Course Enrollment and Grade Management System

 This is a simple Java application to manage course enrollments, student registrations, and grade assignments at a university.
-It includes the following features:

-Enroll students in courses.
-Assign grades to students.
-Calculate overall grades based on individual course grades.
-View enrolled courses and grades for each student.
-Project Structure

-Student.java – Contains the logic related to student data, course enrollments, and grade assignments.
-Course.java – Manages course-related information such as course name, code, and maximum capacity.
-CourseManagement.java – Manages the enrollment of students in courses, assignment of grades, and calculates overall grades.
-StudentTest.java – JUnit test class to test the Student class functionality (optional).
-CourseTest.java – JUnit test class to test the Course class functionality (optional).
-TestCourseEnrollmentSystem.java – Manual testing class to print results for visual verification (optional).
-Main.java – Entry point for the user interface and interaction.
-The program runs in a console and allows administrators to interact with the system.
 Features

-Add Courses: Administrators can add new courses, providing a course code, name, and capacity.
-Enroll Students: Administrators can enroll students in available courses by selecting a course and assigning a student.
+Enroll students in courses
-Assign Grades: Administrators can assign grades to students for enrolled courses.
+Assign grades to students
-Calculate Overall Grade: Administrators can calculate a student's overall grade based on enrolled courses and their respective grades.
+Calculate overall grades based on individual course grades View enrolled courses and grades for each student Project Structure
-View Enrolled Courses and Grades: Administrators can view the list of courses a student is enrolled in along with their grades.
-How to Run the Project

-**Prerequisites**
+Student.java – Contains the logic related to student data, course enrollments, and grade assignments Course.java – Manages course-related information such as course name, code, and maximum capacity CourseManagement.java – Handles enrollment, grade assignment, and grade calculation StudentTest.java – JUnit test class for Student functionality (optional) CourseTest.java – JUnit test class for Course functionality (optional) TestCourseEnrollmentSystem.java – Manual testing class for visual verification (optional) Main.java – Entry point for the console-based user interface How to Run the Project

+Prerequisites
 JDK 8 or later
-Maven or Gradle (optional for running JUnit tests) Running the Program
+Maven or Gradle (optional, for running JUnit tests) Running the Program
-Compile and run the Main class:
-You can use your IDE (like IntelliJ IDEA or Eclipse) to compile and run the program, or use the command line.
+You can use your IDE (like IntelliJ IDEA or Eclipse) or the command line.

 Using Command Line:

-Navigate to the directory where your Main.java file is located.
+# Navigate to the directory with Main.java
-Compile the Java file:
 javac Main.java
-Run the compiled Java program: java Main
+java Main
-Manual Testing:
+Manual Testing
-You can test the program manually by following the interactive prompts displayed when running the Main.java file.
+Run Main.java and follow the interactive console prompts to test the system manually.

 Optional Testing with JUnit

-JUnit 5 is included for unit testing the core functionality of the Student and Course classes.
+JUnit 5 is used for unit testing.

-If you have Maven or Gradle set up, run the tests with the following command:
-For Maven:
+If using Maven:
 mvn test
-For Gradle:
+If using Gradle:
 gradle test
 Additional Notes

-Error Handling: The system handles common errors such as course overcapacity, invalid inputs for grades, etc.
+Error Handling: Handles errors like course overcapacity and invalid grade inputs
-Extensibility: The application can be easily extended to support features like course removal, student removal, or advanced grade calculations.
-Database Integration: Currently, the project operates on in-memory data structures.
-For a production system, a database integration can be added for persistent data storage.
-GitHub Repository

-**Conclusion**
+Extensibility: Easy to extend for features like course/student removal or advanced grading Database Integration: Currently uses in-memory data; can be upgraded to use a database for persistence Conclusion

-This project demonstrates a simple system for managing course enrollments, grade assignments, and overall grade calculation in a university setting.
-It provides both manual and automated testing options and is built with best practices in mind.
+This project demonstrates a basic system for managing course enrollments, assigning grades, and calculating overall student performance.
+It supports both manual interaction and automated testing, and it follows clean, maintainable code practices.